toomanybugs1/EnchantmentsPlus/readme.md

+## TooManyBugs Fork

+Hello, I periodically update this fork to work with newer versions of spigot.
+Feel free to use a release as I post them.
+I might even fix a bug or two if you make an issue!

 ## Product End-of-life notice

 Development has stalled and is nearing it's end.
 Please refrain from using this plugin as it will recieve **no official update releases**.
 Bugs might get fixed if they get reported, but one needs to build from source to receive these updates.